Skip to main content

 Name Game: Why You Should Favor Named Exports in ES Modules

-Named exports leave no room for ambiguity.
-When you open a module, you can immediately identify what functionalities are available, without trawling through the entire module.
-It’s like reading the contents page in a book.
+One of the most significant advantages of named exports is the transparency they bring to your codebase.
+When you open a module file, you can immediately identify what functionalities are being exported without having to read through the entire module.
+It’s like having a clear table of contents in a well-structured book.

 // utils.js